 When it comes to reducing readmission rates, setting patients up for success is critical.
 Some of the key general points to reducing hospital readmissions are: using data, follow-ups, risk factors, as well as, monitoring compliance to improve patient outcomes.

 Post-discharge, telehealth can help reduce readmission probability.
 While many healthcare providers see telehealth as outdated, it’s anything but.
 Advances in digital technology have enabled providers to offer more effective videoconferencing and information-sharing capabilities.
 The potential post-discharge benefits are significant.
 In this post, we’ll look at three major ways that telehealth can help reduce hospital readmissions.

 An effective follow-up plan often includes patient participation.
-In many cases, self care activities—such as adhering to medication regiments and dietary restrictions—is crucial to healing.
+In many cases, self-care activities, such as adhering to medication regimens and dietary restrictions are crucial to healing.
 Symptom monitoring may also be key to preventing complications.

 Physicians do their best to stress the importance of compliance to patients.
 Unfortunately, it can be difficult for those without medical training to absorb this information.

 As just one example, many patients fail to report worsening symptoms immediately.
 Getting in touch with healthcare providers can be a hassle, leading many people to put it off.
 Luckily, advances in telehealth make it easier than ever before for patients to follow-up.
 Videoconferencing apps can be especially useful.
 A patient who’s suffered from a heart attack may not want to schedule an appointment after a mild twinge in her chest.
 But what if she could get in touch with a nurse simply by tapping her tablet screen?